FirespriteLtd/website/site/content/careers/_index.md

   title: We create next generation experiences
   body: >-
-    Founded in 2012 by a management team with over 100 years of collective experience in art, business, design and technical disciplines, Firesprite has grown in stature over the last few years with a team over 100 professional developers ('Sprites'!) creating amazing experiences at the cutting-edge of gaming hardware and technologies.
+    Founded in 2012 by a management team with over 100 years of collective experience in art, business, design and technical disciplines for industry giants, Firesprite Games now comprises of over 100 professional developers (we call ourselves 'Sprites'!) creating amazing experiences for players on PC and Console platforms.
 team:
   show: false
   title: The Team